sankar-raul/calculator_web/README.md

 ## Author

-The calculator web app was developed by[sankar-raul](https://github.com/sankar-raul).
+The calculator web app was developed by [sankar-raul](https://github.com/sankar-raul).